salahudeanIT1025/The-World/Lab3/readme.md

 # Executive Summary
+In the 3rd lab of the year we learned and talked about how software, Operating systems, and Application software is useful and how its developed.
+We also taklked about the diference between virtualization and cloud computing. we also talked about the python, career exploration, and learned about co-op partnerships/internships and how there beneficial.
+We also learned about many sites that can further your learning like the Bureau of Labor Statistics and Cirtifications.
+In all I think this lab was the most difficult of the 3 we've done.
 # Software
 A.
 i.
 Software is created by developers through the process of programming and without software, the hardware would not be functional.
 Operating systems manage the hardware and create the interface between the hardware and the user. an example of an operating system would be Microsoft Windows.
 Application software performs specific tasks such as word processing, accounting, database management, video games, or browsing the web.
 Utility software helps users configure, analyse, optimise and maintain a computer.